Tuesday, April 30, 2019

 unfailingly drifted in from the top

-of the ocean on the days assembled,
+of the ocean on days they assembled,

-that came in with the spindrift, from
+a breeze that came in with the spindrift,

-lands far away. there had always
+from lands far away. there had always

 been buffers in place. individual